 The competitions included in this package limit the Part III Application Narrative to a specified number of double-spaced pages.
 This page limitation and double-line spacing requirement applies to all material presented in the application narrative.
-(Please refer to the specific requirements on page limits for the priority/competition to which you are submitting an application, Section B of this package).
+The double-line spacing requirement applies to all text in charts, tables, figures, graphs, and screen shots included in the application narrative (Please refer to the specific requirements on page limits for the priority/competition to which you are submitting an application, Section B of this package).
 The Department will reject, and will NOT consider an application that does not adhere to the narrative's double-line spacing and page limit requirements for the competition.

-FORMAT FOR APPLICATIONS.
+FORMAT FOR OTHER SECTIONS OF THE APPLICATION.

 Additional information regarding formatting applications has been included on Pages C-3 and C-4 of the "General Information on Completing an Application" section of this package.
-Please note that charts, tables, figures, graphs, and logic models can be single spaced and placed in an Appendix A. Reviewers will be instructed to review the content of Appendix A as they do the application narrative but will not be required to review any other appendices.
-Appendix A is to be used only for charts, tables, figures, graphs, and logic models that provide information directly relating to the application requirements for the narrative-it should not be used for supplementary information.
+Reviewers will be instructed to review the content of Appendix A as they do the application narrative, but will not be required to review any other appendices.

+Appendix A is to be used only for charts, tables, figures, graphs, screen shots and logic models that provide information directly relating to the application requirements for the narrative-it should not be used for supplementary information.
+Please note that charts, tables, figures, graphs, screen shots, and logic models can be single-spaced and placed in an Appendix A. All syllabi should be included in Appendix B. No other information except syllabi should go in Appendix B. For the application Abstract, applicants should use the template located at: http://www2.ed.gov/programs/osepprep/applicant.html#84325d.

-· PROTECTION OF HUMAN SUBJECTS IN RESEARCH.
+PROTECTION OF HUMAN SUBJECTS IN RESEARCH.